 Federal Estate Tax

 Though there isn’t an estate tax in Virginia, you might have to pay the federal estate tax.
-The federal estate tax exemption was raised to $11.18 million for 2018, under the new tax legislation that Trump signed at the end of 2017.
-The exemption is portable for spouses, meaning that with the right legal steps a couple can protect $22.36 million after both spouses have died.
+The federal estate tax exemption is $11.70 million in 2021 and goes up to $12.06 million in 2022.
+The exemption is portable for spouses, meaning that with the right legal steps a couple can protect $24.06 million after both spouses have died.

 The top tax rate for the federal estate tax is 40%, applying to taxable estates over $1 million.
 A full chart of federal estate tax rates is below.